smspillaz/java-simple-blockchain/README.md

 If you want to test that SSL validation works, you can try poking the server with curl - `curl http://localhost:3002/transaction`.
 It should error out with a certificate validation error.
 Running curl again with `curl --cacert path/to/client.pem https://localhost:3002/transaction` should print `Transaction Response`.

-The `client` takes two arguments, the hostname of the server it will be connecting to and a path to a client keystore.
-It also requires `KEYSTORE_PASSWORD` to be set in the environment, because Java insists on all keystores being password protected.
+To run the `client` simply start WalletMain.
+A window will display asking for hostname of the server it will be connecting to and a path to a client keystore.
+You will also be required to enter the `KEYSTORE_PASSWORD` you generated.
 If you generated keys using the `genkeys.py` script, the password will be the same for both (though note that the client keystore only contains the server's public certificate).
-So, as an example, if you were running it from the build directory, you could run it like this: `KEYSTORE_PASSWORD=your-keystore-password java WalletMain localhost ../../../keys/client.jks`